Polymer/polymer-starter-kit/README.md

 Build and optimize the current project, ready for deployment.
 This includes linting as well as vulcanization, image, script, stylesheet and HTML optimization and minification.

+## Application Theming

+Polymer 1.0 introduces a shim for CSS custom properties.
+We take advantage of this in `app/elements/app-theme.html` to provide theming for your application.
+You can also find our presets for Material Design breakpoints in this file.

 ### Service Worker

 Polymer Starter Kit offers an offline-first experience thanks to Service Worker, [sw-precache](https://github.com/GoogleChrome/sw-precache) and the [Platinum Service Worker elements](https://github.com/PolymerElements/platinum-sw).
 New to Service Worker?
 Read the following [introduction](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) to understand how it works.